nliulab/AutoScore/README.md

 ## Package installation

-Install from GitHub or CRAN：
+Install from GitHub or CRAN:

 ``` r
 # From Github